 Reading this description of grooming breaks my heart because that is exactly what happened to us.
 I think it is important to understand that grooming can be a long process that is shockingly deceptive.
 It is much easier to recognize in hindsight then when it is occurring.
 In retrospect, the tell-tale signs were all there; I just didn’t know what to look for or that I needed to be concerned.
-Besides, it was unfathomable for me to suspect a brother whom I had trusted since childhood.
-I will never forget the time he came to my house and asked to take my daughter to the beach for a few days.
+Besides, it was unfathomable for me to suspect a relative whom I had trusted since childhood.
+I will never forget the time he came to my house and asked if he and his wife could take my daughter to the beach for a few days.
 He assured me he would take good care of her, and she was eager to go.
 Unbeknownst to me, the sexual abuse was already in full swing.
 If only I had been better educated!
 I now cringe as I recall that conversation and my decision to let her go.
-For years afterwards, my brother threatened my daughter with the destructive impact his crime would have on the family if she told.
+For years afterwards, he threatened my daughter with the destructive impact his crime would have on the family if she told.
 Consequently, it was 15 years before the secret was out, and all his grooming techniques came to an end.

 Who doesn’t like to feel special?
 Everyone wants to be loved and to feel significant.
 Abusers prey on children (and adults) who are emotionally vulnerable by responding to their felt needs.
 Children need to be better protected, and adults need to become more aware.
 There is a prevention program, called Darkness to Light, I highly recommend to church groups, school teachers, and others that can help adults learn how to advocate for children.
 If you send me a message, I may be able to recommend a facilitator in your area.
 The photo of my sister mentioned earlier was taken at a family Easter gathering!
 At a time when she was thinking only of bunnies and eggs for her basket, I wish others had been more aware of the dangers that surrounded her.
 It could have saved her from a lifetime of alcoholism that I’m sure was an attempt to numb her pain.

 Grooming is a travesty that masquerades as love and leaves broken hearts on life support.
 Surrendering the broken pieces to Christ is the only effective means I have found to restore my soul.
 As I prayerfully embrace what Jesus did for me on the cross that first Easter, my sense of significance is renewed .
 As I consider the power that raised Him from the dead, I find hope for myself and my loved ones.
 In contrast to some of the members of my family who groomed children for their own selfish ends, my Savior sacrificed Himself for me so I might receive new life.
-My brother offered heart-felt conversations and thoughtful gifts to my daughter and I, but he never offered to die for us!
+The relative who committed this crime offered heart-felt conversations and thoughtful gifts to my daughter and I, but he never offered to die for us!
 Jesus provides a new understanding of what it means to be truly special.
 His love is the best remedy I know for bad grooming!